miriamgreis/API-Tools-Playground/README.md

 ## Validation with @quobix/vacuum

-[Vacuum](https://quobix.com/vacuum/) is a tool, which can be used for bundling and linting OpenAPI files.
+[Vacuum](https://quobix.com/vacuum/) is a tool, which can be used for bundling and validating OpenAPI files.
 It is inspired by Spectral and compatible with custom Spectral rulesets.

 ### Execution

-Execute the command to run the validation in your terminal in the root folder of the repository:
+Execute the following command to validate the OpenAPI definition:
 ```
 npx @quobix/vacuum lint --details openapi.yaml
 ```